-9. Expertise and training of staff
+11. Expertise and training of staff

 Training will regularly be provided to teaching and support staff.
-External specialist will lead training in specific areas of need and expertise is shared throughout the school.
-Training in specialist areas, such as speech and language, will also be given to selected members of staff in order to carry out further interventions.
+The headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+Training in specialist areas, such as speech and language, will be given to selected members of staff in order to carry out further interventions.